PostHog/posthog/plugin-server/README.md

 1. Start the plugin server in autoreload mode with `yarn start`, or in compiled mode with `yarn build && yarn start:dist`, and develop away!

 1. To run migrations for the test, run `yarn setup:test:postgres` or `setup:test:clickhouse`.
 Run Postgres pipeline tests with `yarn test:postgres:{1,2}`.
 Run ClickHouse pipeline tests with `yarn test:clickhouse:{1,2}`.
 Run benchmarks with `yarn benchmark`.
+Run a specific test with `yarn run jest --runInBand --forceExit tests/postgres/vm.test.ts`.

 ## Alternative modes